I was enamored with Italy even before I saw it.

 Then, I saw it.

-From my first jet-lagged lunch in a skeezy tourist joint in Rome I knew this was a place I wanted to dig deeper into.
-In the light, the speed, the scene, there was something here to learn.
+From my first jet-lagged lunch in a nondescript tourist joint in Rome I knew this was a place I wanted to know.
+In the light, the speed, the scene, there was something to learn here.

 Since then I’ve traveled all over Italy – from the big-hitters like Cinque Terre, Rome and Venice, to lesser known cities.
 From tiny borghi like Spello, famous throughout Italy, to truly-no name borghi like those dotting the Lombard Alps.